-An island hopping tour to Virgin Island Bohol and Balicasag Island is an absolute MUST on your Bohol itinerary!
+An island-hopping tour to Balicasag Island and Virgin Island Bohol is an absolute MUST on your Bohol itinerary.

-The island hopping tour includes dolphin watching from the boat, snorkelling with sea turtles on Balicasag Island and a visit to the unique sand bar on Virgin Island Bohol.
+The Bohol Island Hopping tour package includes dolphin watching from the boat, snorkeling with sea turtles on Balicasag Island Bohol, and a visit to the unique sand bar on Virgin Island Bohol.

-Our trip began at 5:45 am where my friends and I met our skipper and guide at the meeting point down on Alona Beach.
-We each signed our names on some sort of waiver form and we were swiftly on our way.
+Our trip began at 5:45 am when my friends and I met our skipper and guide at the meeting point down on Alona Beach in Panglao.

 BALICASAG ISLAND SNORKELING

-Balicasag Beach is one of the best beaches in Bohol purely for it’s glistening white sands and it’s abundance of marine life just offshore.
+Balicasag Island is home to one of the best beaches in Bohol purely for its glistening white sands and abundant marine life just offshore.

-Majority of the tourists snorkel on the side of the island where all the boats are parked up but definitely veer away from this area and head to the other side of Balicasag Island.
+The majority of the tourists snorkel on the side of the island where all the boats are parked but definitely veer away from this area and head to the other side of the island.

-Apart from turtles, we saw many colorful corals and countless species of fish while we explored the underwater world of Balicasag Island.
+Apart from turtles, we saw many colorful corals and countless species of fish beneath the surface.

 VIRGIN ISLAND BOHOL

-After a memorable few hours spent on Balicasg Island, we then continued the Bohol Island Hopping Tour over to Virgin Island Bohol Philippines.
+After a memorable few hours spent on Balicasag, we then continued the Bohol Island Hopping Tour over to Virgin Island Bohol Philippines.